EndBug/jest-pr-reporter/README.md

 5. Includes links to the specific workflow run for traceability
 6. Updates existing comments automatically
 7. Provides configurable footers for different scenarios
+8. Uses HTML comments with customizable headers for comment identification

 ## License